Full-Spectrum, Broad-Spectrum, and CBD Isolates: What’s the Difference?

 Think of broad-spectrum extracts as simply the step you would take to ensure a full-spectrum product is free of THC.
 The refining process is an integral part of what makes a broad-spectrum extract safe and potent, and it allows brands to remove any unwanted cannabinoids or other hemp compounds from the formula.

 If a company chooses just to remove the THC and retain the other compounds, users still get to enjoy the synergy of the compounds working together.
-All non-psychoactive, the only cannabinoid left out of the bunch is THC.
+All are non-psychoactive; the only cannabinoid left out of the bunch is THC.

 Both of our broad-spectrum and full-spectrum formulas are popular among repeat shoppers.
 We always recommend our broad-spectrum option for those who don’t want to worry about the THC side of things.